mklabs/discord-li/README.md

 client.on('message', router);
 ```

-Then each command should live in its own file in `lib/commands`:
+Then each command can live in its own file in `lib/commands` for instance, or
+wherever you like (third argument when creating the router).

 ```js
 // In lib/commands/ping.js